Can a sagging mattress cause back pain?

 How do I know if my mattress is causing my back pain?

-Timing is the clearest clue: pain worst on waking that eases as you move suggests the sleep surface.
+Timing is a useful clue: pain worst on waking that eases as you move suggests the sleep surface.
 Confirm with a press test — if the center third gives more than the edges, the support under your hips has degraded.

 Will a new mattress fix my back pain?

-If the pain traces to a sagged center, a mattress that keeps the center supported can help a great deal.
+If the pain traces to a sagged center, a mattress that keeps the center supported can help.
 If the pain has another cause, a new mattress won't resolve it — which is why the morning-timing test matters before you buy.

 Is a firmer mattress better for back pain?